Dorcas: Position in her community

 It is unclear whether Dorcas was herself poor or a widow.
 Acts describes her as beloved in the specifically Christian community at Joppa, and by implication prominent in it.
 This might also be indicated by the fact that Peter took the trouble to come to her from a neighbouring city, when requested by the community members.

 Although widowhood has been associated with poverty and dependence in the early modern Western mind, that was not necessarily the case for Dorcas.
 The Bible describes a variety of widows, both poor and rich, powerful and dependent.
 Under Roman law in this era, when a woman's father died, she would become legally independent and would conventionally inherit an equal share of his property along with her siblings.
 She controlled this property herself even if married.
 If her husband died, she would also recover her dowry, which would have been controlled, and possibly managed or invested, by her husband during their marriage.
 Thus a woman could actually become wealthier when her husband died.
 If Dorcas was a wealthy benefactress on the model of Mary Magdalene, then she nevertheless humbly sewed the clothes herself rather than simply buying them.

 Death and burial sites

 According to the New Testament, Tabitha died in Joppa, at the house of Simon the tanner.
-The house where she died and was resurrected by Saint Peter can still be visited in Tel Aviv-Jaffa.
-When she died a second time, she was buried in what are now the gardens of an Orthodox Church in Jaffa, where her tomb can still be visited.
+The house where she reportedly died and was resurrected by Saint Peter can still be visited in Tel Aviv-Jaffa.
+When she allegedly died a second time, she was buried in what are now the gardens of an Orthodox Church in Jaffa, where her tomb can still be visited.